modelica/www.modelica.org/content/events/american2024/workshops.md

 # Free Workshops

+## Registration

+Registration for the Conference workshops is now open through the [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSeF_5Y_wWLciCuZ5ANYf6iwPf5yXGqMxJI3uuirX8YczVcKDg/viewform).
+Please register latest by **October 1st** since we need to be ablse to chose properly sized rooms for all tutorials, and provide credentials for cloud-based tutorials.

 ## 1. Introduction to Modelica and Thermo-fluid Modeling with Applications from the Buildings Library

 Instructor: David Blum, Lawrence Berkeley National Laboratory